Sometimes you just want a warm and comforting soup, right? Especially in the cold and gloomy, long winter months.

 Fiber is vital to the digestive tract to help the passage of food along and to keep things regular.

-Wholegrains are also more nutritious because they are higher protein with more vitamins.
+Wholegrains are also more nutritious because they are higher in protein with more vitamins in general.
 The process of refining any grain means that all the fibrous husk is taken away, thus removing most of the vitamin content.

 Authentic Italian Minestrone Soup